MichaelDiers/docker/python/shell/README.md

-# Use Node.js without a local installation
+# Use Python without a local installation

 Uses a latest python image and opens a bash shell running on the container.
 Therefore you can use python